mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Customer Success

 * Provide Roadmap status updates for Enterprise clients
-* Assist with Customer Support - Tier 2 on call weekly rotation
+* Assist with Customer Support
 * PMs should be on sales/customer calls often; if not on at least a couple per week then request to be added in the CSM:PM channel and Pre-sales channel
   * Document and post feedback in [Salesforce](https://handbook.mattermost.com/operations/customer-success#logging-a-customer-feedback-in-salesforce)
   * Add/update Jira tickets to capture feature requests